lorenzodallamico/CoDeBetHe.jl/README.md

 # CoDeBetHe.jl
 ##### **Co**mmunity **de**tection with the **Bet**he **He**ssian

-This package is an afficient implpementation of the algorithms for spectral community detection  introduced in:
+This package is an afficient implementation in Julia language of the algorithms for spectral community detection  introduced in:
 * Dall'Amico, Couillet and Tremblay - *[Revisiting the Bethe-Hessian: improved community detection in sparse heterogeneous graphs](https://lorenzodallamico.github.io/articles/BH19.pdf)* (NeurIPS 2019)
 * Dall'Amico, Couillet and Tremblay - *[A unified framework for spectral clustering in sparse graphs](https://lorenzodallamico.github.io/articles/unified_20.pdf)*  (JMLR)
 * Dall'Amico, Couillet and Tremblay - *[Community detection in sparse time-evolving graphs with a dynamical Bethe-Hessian](https://lorenzodallamico.github.io/articles/neurips_2020.pdf)* (NeurIPS2020)

 > If you make use **CoDeBetHe** please consider to cite the above references.

+## Update

+In the folder `python` we added two files that allow you to easily use our algorithm in Python as well.
+They rely on PyJulia and require that Julia is installed on your computer.
+Recall that the first time that you use the function, it will be particularly slow, unlike typical Python functions.

 ```
 @inproceedings{dall2019revisiting,
   title={Revisiting the Bethe-Hessian: improved community detection in sparse heterogeneous graphs},